Are you on the brink of deciding to remove your swimming pool?

 - Maintenance $ 70

 - Repairs/equipment $50

 This is $3,240 per year.
-This number doesn’t consider remodeling, which typically happens every twelve to fifteen years at an average cost of $10,000.
+This number excludes refurbishment, which typically happens every twelve to fifteen years at an average cost of $10,000.
 If you amortized this over fifteen years, it’s another $50 per month.
-Now, you’re talking $3,840 per year.
+Now, you’re spending $3,840 per year to own that pool.

-The average cost of pool demolition is about $9,500.
-If we take the lower number of $3,240, it only takes three years of pool operation to pay yourself back.
+The average cost of pool demolition is about $10,000, depending on the type of pool and its location.
+If we take the lower annual cost of $3,240, it only takes three years of saving annual pool ownership costs to pay yourself back.
 How long has it been since you’ve used your pool?

 So many of our customers tell us they waited way too long to remove their pool.
-The fact is, pool removal can be a very emotional decision.
+But, pool removal can be a very emotional decision, coming from memories of raising children and entertaining around the pool.
 As a result, pool owners will put it off for years.
-Only when they finally make the decision do they realize the decision was made years before; they just couldn’t act on it.
+From our experience, when they finally make the decision to demolish the pool, they realize their decision had been made years before; they just couldn’t act on it!